-- Business and IT executives hesitant to abandon legacy type IT in favor of obtaining new innovative solutions because of the perceived costs and change management challenges.
+- Business and IT executives are hesitant to abandon legacy-type IT to obtain new innovative solutions because of the perceived costs and change management challenges.

 - The established SAM program gradually becomes disengaged and misaligned as company needs and priorities change, resulting from internal and external requirements, executive disputes, emerging technologies, and regulatory changes.